 How do I redeem my voucher and for which travel dates is it valid?
 Are there blackout dates?

 To redeem your voucher, simply reach out to Beyond the Map as instructed in your confirmation email, and be sure to provide your order number.
-Voucher is valid for travel between May 15, 2021 until October 15, 2021 and April 19, 2022 until October 15, 2022 with the exception of listed blackout dates.
+Voucher valid only for travel dates that fall within start and end dates shown above, with the exception of listed blackout dates.
 The operator recommends requesting your desired dates at least 60 days prior to departure in order to coordinate the logistics of your trip.
 Requests within the 60 day period may still be requested but may have a lower chance of being approved.
 Please wait for confirmation from Beyond the Map before making your travel arrangements.

 The following blackout periods apply, however, these dates could be available with enough advance notice and for a supplemental fee.
 Please contact our Adventures Team if you’d like to explore pricing and availability for one of the date ranges below:

 May 27-30, 2022

 July 1-4, 2022

 October 28-31, 2022